Category Archives: Missouri

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been specifically checked, or an item that is being separated, will certainly call for a survey to find the new edges and lot lines in Missouri, which must be completely noted so they will never come to be shed.
+Land that has actually never been specifically surveyed, or a piece that is being split, will certainly require a study to locate the new edges and great deal lines in Missouri, which need to be completely marked so they will certainly never come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.